robot297/JAG_8_2019/grades/Lab 8 Questions.md

 Note that there are three final Strings defined in DonorGUI.java.
 The autograder expects you to use these to generate text for the resultLabel.

 In DonorGUI, add a click listener for the checkEligibilityButton.
-In the listener's onClick method, verify that the user has entered a positive number in both the weightTextField and ageTextField JTextFields
+In the listener's onClick method, verify that the user has entered a positive number in both the weightTextField and ageTextField JTextFields.

-If either or both inputs are not valid, the resultLabel should display the `INPUT_ERROR` text.
+If either or both inputs are not valid (negative or not a number), the `resultLabel` JLabrl should display the `INPUT_ERROR` text.

 If both weight and age are positive numbers, use the data to decide if the user is eligible to be a blood donor.
 To be eligible, a person must be 17 or older, AND weigh 110 lbs or more.

-Display the `ELIGIBLE` text if they are eligible.
+Display the `ELIGIBLE` text in the `resultLabel` JLabel if they are eligible.
-Display the `NOT_ELIGIBLE` text if they are not eligible.
+Display the `NOT_ELIGIBLE` text in the `resultLabel` JLabel if they are not eligible.

 Run and test your application.